 Finally, after you’ve learned the alphabet and learned to write some simple words and sentences, one of the most productive things you can do is to learn to type in Thai.
 If you can only write by hand, you’ll rarely have the opportunity to practice writing Thai outside of the classroom.
 However, if you learn to type Thai then you can practice by chatting with your friends online, which will give you many more opportunities to improve.
 Try the website www.branah.com/thai for a helpful program which will help you get used to finding the characters on the keyboard.
 You can also try out the Google App TypeScout.
 After just a few hours of practice, you should have a good idea of where most characters are found on the keyboard.

 Nathan Edgerton moved to Southeast Asia to teach at Can Tho University in southern Vietnam in 2007.
 What was supposed to be one year eventually became more than seven.
 In the meantime, he has taught at a public school in Singapore for a year and a half, worked as a writer in Chiang Mai, Thailand, and cycled across Vietnam.
-He has been living in Bangkok for the past 2.5 years, where he studied for a master's degree at Chulalongkorn University and currently works as Director of Studies at The Knowledge, a language school near the city center.
+He has been living in Bangkok, where he studied for a master's degree at Chulalongkorn University and currently works as Director of Studies at The Knowledge, a language school near the city center.